niko-tangan/lawadvisor-technical-exam/README.md

 ## Summary
 This is an API for a ToDo List meant to serve as an engineering test for LawAdvisor.
-No specific programming language was specified, so the stack chosen was Elxir, specifically, the Phoenix Framework, and sqlite for the database.
+No specific programming language was specified, so the stack chosen was Elixir, specifically, the Phoenix Framework, and sqlite for the database.

 Phoenix was chosen as it is already being used by LawAdvisor, and the applicant believed that this engineering test could serve as an opportunity to learn Elixir and Phoenix.